sapirhamtzani/sapir-delivery-client/README.md

 The url above (client project) link to the home page, where the user can insert his adrress and postal code (the last not mandatory).

 ### 'udmin flow'
-'/Admin' will link to an admin page wehre you can view all the delivery methods.
+'/Admin' will link to an admin page where you can view the delivery methods.
 - Edit method by pressing a row.
 - Add new method by pressing the button